 Banks work by accepting your money and then lending it out to make a profit.
 Therefore, rents, depreciation of assets, bad loans and other expenditures all need to be balanced against a bank's income.
 In turn, that means that every loan has to be worth it for the bank.

 Your bank needs to remain competitive and sustain its profitability.
 Your lender will make sure that extending credit is also profitable.
 If you're assumed to be a bad risk, you may find that your bank charges you a higher interest rate, so they don't lose out.

 Your bank won't lend to you without knowing what the loan is for, which is why they won't loan for speculative or illegal purposes.
 Knowing what the loan is for also impacts its riskiness and determines the interest rate you'll pay.

 Banks prefer to loan for productive purposes because they have a better chance of getting the loan repaid.
 However, if you work in the public sector you could use a small personal loan from Salad Money for anything from getting back on your feet after Covid to that dream holiday.

 A new way of lending with Salad Money

 Before you borrow any money, it pays to look after your financial health and take care of your credit score.
 You’ll have a greater chance of being accepted for a loan and be in a better position to take on debt.

 At Salad Money, we do things differently.
 By using Open Banking, we can assess your ability to repay without affecting your credit score.
-That's because we believe that every NHS and wider public sector worker should have access to fair, ethical and affordable loans.
+That's because we believe that every worker should have access to fair, ethical and affordable loans.